binded/cloud-cache/README.md

 the first newline character).

-You could however serve the images from a Node.js HTTP server and use the stream API to stream the image to an HTTP response object (e.g.
+You could however serve the images from a Node.js HTTP server and use the stream API to stream the image from S3 (e.g.
 `cache.gets('olalonde/avatar.png').pipe(res)`).

 Cloud-cache evicts expired values on read which means that expired